eldimko/credit_calculator/README.md

 First, you should ask the user which parameter they want to calculate.
 The calculator should be able to calculate the count of periods, monthly payment and credit principal.
 Then you need to ask them to input the remaining values.
 Finally, compute and output the value that they wanted.

+## Stage 3:
+**Calculate real credit parameters by using the mathematical capabilities of Python.**

+## Stage 3:
+**Make the credit calculator be able to work with different types of payment and to work with command-line arguments.**